 We are so weakened by moral idiocy that 14 people are dead in Fort Hood because of a depolarized moral compass.
 When an assault victim tells the police that his assailant was a 30 year old white man the cops don’t line up 60 year old black women.
 But when it comes to airline screening we do.

 Consider the recent flap about battlefield pregnancies.
 When a regional commander in Afghanistan ordered that women soldiers who get pregnant in a war zone and their impregninators be disciplined the resulting outcry from women senators and NOW caused the general to be overruled by his superior.
 He likely will never be again promoted because of the incident.
 Getting pregnant on the battlefield (no smirk intended) is not a good thing.
 We have an all volunteer army.
 There is such a thing as military discipline.
-The army runs by a different set of rules than does civilian society.
-The general was right and the overturning of his order weakens the military and out national security.
+The army runs by a set of rules different from civilian society.
+The general was right and the overturning of his order weakens the military and our national security.

 The barbarians are always at the gates and they always will be.
 Our seriousness at keeping them out is doubtful.
 If they get in all our precious rights which are invoked as an excuse for not preventing their entry will be swept away.